CaliSteve/hello-world/README.md

 hello-world
 ===========

-This is first project on GitHub
+This is first project on GitHub.
+I added these extra lines just for funzies!